 9. Speed Up Your Site

-A slow site can be extremely frustrating for visitors, especially when the page they want to read doesn’t load quickly.
-That’s why it’s important to check your site speed to make sure it’s running smoothly.
+A slow site can be extremely frustrating for visitors, especially when the page they want to read doesn’t load quickly and they end up leaving.
+That’s why it’s important to check your site speed to reduce bounce rate on your site.
 One of the best tools for this is PageSpeed Insights.
 And if your WordPress blog is slow, try the Hummingbird Plugin or WordPress Super Cache to speed things up.

 10. Reduce Image Sizes